 Because Centreville is at a neighbourly crossroads, look around and at each corner you’ll see bistro, bistro, bistro.
 One of these is called Pause; Pause Cafe, which since January 2017 has re-opened after getting spruced and refurbished.
 And she’s Centreville’s bigger sister.
 In contrast, Centreville has a contemporary edge, and Pause’s offering is a tad more on the kitschy-fun-side.

-The place gets buzzing during the summer months and it’s well worth turning up for the apero-hour around 17:00.
+Approaching the end of summer it’s still well worth turning up for the apero-hour around 17:00 to catch the final sunrays of the day.